 6.43.1 Applicability to language

 The vulnerability as described in ISO/IEC 24772-1 subclause 6.43 applies to Ada.
-The default behaviour of the relevant calls is non-dispatching in Ada, which is not subject to this vulnerability, but upon explicitly coding a redispatching call, this vulnerability may occur.
+The default behaviour of the relevant calls is non-dispatching in Ada, which is not subject to this vulnerability, but upon explicitly coding a redispatching call, this vulnerability can occur.

 Ada distinguishes between a specific type T and a class-wide type T’Class.
 If dispatching is being performed within a routine on a particular formal parameter, it is preferable that the parameter be declared as class-wide to document this internal use of dispatching.
 Ada permits an explicit conversion from a specific type to a class-wide type to perform re-dispatching, but this should be avoided when possible, and documented explicitly when necessary.

-6.43.2 Guidance to Language Users
+6.43.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.43.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.43.5 of ISO/IEC 24772-1:2022.

 If redispatching is necessary, document the behaviour explicitly.